Khaled-Elsayed-Mohamed/ai-prompt-engineer-journey/weeklyDocs/week-02/notes.md

 **On System Prompts:**
 > "I tested the difference between vague and specific roles on the exact same user message.
 'You are a helpful assistant' changed nothing and cost more tokens than no system prompt at all.
 A specific role with constraints cut output by 55% and produced exactly what I asked for.
 In a real deployment, I'd treat the system prompt as a specification document: every instruction should have a purpose."

+**On Building Real System Prompts:**
+> "I built a customer support system prompt and tested it with 5 diverse scenarios: off-topic questions, vague product questions, technical issues, angry users, and feature requests.
+The first version failed on crisis handling — upset users felt stalled.
+I identified that the prompt needed an immediate-escalation path for critical issues (data loss, account access).
+Version 2 fixed that.
+Then I refined tone and added help doc references in Version 3.
+All 5 tests pass.
+The key insight: system prompts are specifications.
+Each instruction does a specific job — I wrote the escalation section specifically to prevent stalling upset users."

 ---